lovelysystems/copy-on-write/README.md

 ## Limitations

-- when a folder in the source directories is renamed a folder with the corresponding name will be created in target.
-However, the old folder in target will still exist.
+- when a folder in the source directories is renamed a folder with the mapped name will not be created in target immediately.

+  * On restart, the new folder and existing files will be copied.
+  * Howevers, the old folder in target will still exist (not get removed/renamed)

 - test.sh depend on output of `stat` command which is filesystem specific (tested on macos with `apfs`)